FINAL ASSIGNMENT

 2. The assessment is based on the mastery of the material and the supervision process (activeness, enthusiasm, seriousness, and fighting power)

-1. The FA II exam is conducted after the FA I grade out and no earlier than 2 weeks after the FA I seminar is held.
+1. The FA II exam is conducted after FA I grades are issued.

-2. The FA II examiners are FA II supervisors plus 3 lecturers (2 lecturers from the laboratories in-line with the FA topic, 1 lecturer from other laboratories).
+2. The FA II examiners are FA II supervisors plus 3 lectures (2 lectures from the Laboratory in-line with the FA topic, 1 lecturer from another field/Laboratory)

-3. Assessment is based on the manuscript (material, methodology, writing system, and language) and presentation (mastery of the material and appearance).
+3. The assessment is based on the script (material, methodology, writing system, and language) and presentation (mastery of the material and appearance).

 4. The FA II exam procedure is regulated in the FA Examination Procedure Manual of the Bc Math Study Program.